teiniker/teiniker-lectures-computerscience/programming-c++/README.md

 This makes it easy to embrace a few of the tactical niceties that the C++ language affords us while deliberately avoiding the language’s deeper themes.

-This style of C++ - we can call it **Super C** - is important to discuss for several reasons.
+This style of C++ - we can call it **Super C** - is important to discuss for several reasons:
 * First, seasoned C programmers can immediately benefit from applying simple, tactical-level C++ concepts to their programs.
-* Second, Super C is not idiomatic C++.
+* Second, Super C is not fully comprehensive C++.
 Simply sprinkling references and instances of auto around a C program might make your code more robust and readable, but you’ll need to learn other concepts to take full advantage of it.
 * Third, in some environments (embedded software and heterogeneous computing), the